 Sick of Ubuntu leaving you with embarrassing black and white emojis?
-Upgrade Ubuntu to 18.04 LTS, and your embarrassment is a thing of the past, thanks to full color emojis to your Ubuntu desktop by default.
+Upgrading to Ubuntu 18.04 LTS delivers full color emojis to your Ubuntu desktop by default.

 You’re stoked, right?
 I can tell.

 Sitting at the heart of every Linux-based operating system is the kernel.
-This is basically the component of the operating system that talks to the hardware (here’s a more in-depth explanation).
+This is basically the component of the operating system that talks to the hardware.

 6. Community-Sourced Default Features and Apps

-Also worth your time on the Ubuntu 18.04 LTS is the collection of community sourced features and apps.
-Announced in April 2017, the call for suggestions has resulted in improved support for NVIDIA GPUs, touchpad gesture support and BlueZ implementation for improved Bluetooth functionality.
+Take the time on Ubuntu 18.04 LTS to review the collection of community sourced features and apps.
+Announced in April 2017, the call for suggestions has had tremendous results.
+Look out for improved NVIDIA GPU and touchpad gesture support, as well as BlueZ implementation for improved Bluetooth functionality.